This grilled peach and burrata crostini with prosciutto is a quick and easy appetizer, perfect for Summertime cocktail parties and cookouts!

 - Prosciutto - A thin slice of prosciutto adds a salty, savory balance to the fresh peaches.
 Coppa, salami or pancetta would make yummy substitutions.
 Otherwise, this recipe also works without the meat, as a lighter vegetarian appetizer.

 - Olive Oil - A nice extra-virgin olive oil helps to toast the pieces of bread golden brown and makes those peaches glisten!

 - Garlic - Rub each piece of bread with a raw garlic clove for a yummy, savory, garlicky vessel.

 - Sea Salt & Black Pepper - Use a good quality flaky sea salt for a nice texture and pretty finishing touch!

-- Balsamic Glaze - Reduce a quality balsamic vinegar to a sweet syrup, or use your favorite pre-made balsamic reduction.
+- Balsamic Glaze - Make your own, or use your favorite pre-made balsamic reduction.

 Best Ever Bruschetta